Quantitative Data Analysis Software

 One of the most common quantitative data analysis techniques is market research, where statistical software analyses your current customer base and market trends to predict where your company should invest its time and resources.
 By quantifying information, researchers can answer questions such as what the company’s marketing budget should be, how many people have stopped coming to the store, or why people think the product isn’t working for them.

-Furthermore, quantitative research software provides answers much faster than qualitative studies.
+Furthermore, quantitative research analysis software provides answers much faster than qualitative studies.
 Qualitative surveys can take days, weeks, or even months to return results because they require more research by humans than quantitative surveys do.
 The more specific the question you want answered, the quicker you’ll get an answer with quantitative data analysis.
-Quantitative research software also allows for analyses that span several years’ worth of data instead of just focusing on one year at a time like qualitative research does.
+Quantitative research analysis software also allows for analyses that span several years’ worth of data instead of just focusing on one year at a time like qualitative research does.

 What do you need to use it for?